 On June 10, 2023, Ukraine updated the Law "On Seeds and Planting Materials" (in Ukrainian), canceling compulsory field trials for all plant varieties registered in respective EU or U.S. registers.
-The new law speeds up the registration process (that used to last for up to three years).
-It also saves the applicant (variety owner, exporter, or importer) between USD 5,000 and USD 10,000 depending on the type of crop and the extent of field trials needed.
+The new law speeds up the registration process (that used to take up to three years).
+It also saves the applicant (variety owner, exporter, or importer) between \$5,000 to \$10,000, depending on the type of crop and the extent of field trials needed.
 If a plant variety submitted for registration is found in the EU database of registered plant varieties or the International Union for the Protection of New Varieties of Plants, the competent authority has 15 days to review the application and register this plant variety or provide arguments why it cannot be registered.
-More information is provided in a separate FAIRS report.
+More information is provided in the GAIN Report Ukraine Eases Requirements for Registration of New Plant Varieties.

 The State Seed and Propagation Department of the SSUFSCP inspects imported seeds for compliance with Ukrainian state sanitary and plant quarantine standards.
-Each seed batch sold on the Ukrainian market should be properly labeled in accordance with the national legislation as well accompanied by a valid seed certificate.
-The national seed labeling requirements are available in Ukrainian.
+Each seed batch sold on the Ukrainian market should be properly labeled in accordance with national legislation and accompanied by a valid seed certificate.
+The national seed labeling requirements are available in Ukrainian: the current version and the version coming into force after November 2024.

 All imports of planting seeds require testing for the presence of GE events.
-In accordance with the national Biosafety Law, commercial imports of biotech seeds (as well as any other genetically engineered organisms) are not allowed without a state registration in Ukraine.
+In accordance with the national GE activities and control law, commercial imports of biotech seeds (as well as any other genetically engineered organisms) are not allowed without state registration in Ukraine.
 According to the National GE Registry (in Ukrainian), currently, no GE plants are registered in Ukraine.
-There is also no complete set of regulatory procedures for registering GE events for seeds in place.
+There is also no complete set of regulatory procedures for registering GE events for seeds.
 Therefore, the current policy environment does not facilitate commercial imports of GE seeds into Ukraine.